Cruise Big Blue - Lake Tahoe Boat Tours

 • The freedom to change plans mid-cruise if inspiration strikes

-Whatever matches your vision for the trip — swimming gear, fishing gear, camera equipment, celebration supplies, or just yourselves
+What to bring: Whatever matches your vision for the trip — swimming gear, fishing gear, camera equipment, celebration supplies, or just yourselves

 Practical Information